openhive-network/clive/clive/__private/ui/global_help.md

 # Clive

-**clive** is a combination of the cli and hive words.
-It's an interactive command line application for interacting with the Hive blockchain.
-Inspired by midnight commander, written in Python.
+**Clive** is an interactive command-line wallet for the Hive blockchain.
+The name "Clive" is a portnamteau of the words "cli" (command-line interface) and "hive".
+Clive's interface was inspired by midnight commander.
+Clive is written in python and uses the Wax library to communicate with Hive network nodes.

 ## Global bindings: